FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargecategory.md

 ## Description

-Represents the highest-level classification of a charge based on its nature, distinguishing between usage-based charges, purchases (one-time or recurring), after-the-fact adjustments, credits, and taxes.
+Represents the highest-level classification of a charge based on the nature of how it is billed.

 ## Content Constraints